-The boundary disputes team at Morrisons Solicitors know first-hand that even the slightest of encroachments on your land can scupper a valuable development or cause devastating damage to your property.
+The boundary disputes solicitors at Morr & Co know first-hand that even the slightest of encroachments on your land can scupper a valuable development or cause devastating damage to your property.
 We also appreciate that there is something quite emotive about an intrusion that is visited upon your home.
 This is particularly important nowadays with so many of us working from and socialising at home.

 We have extensive experience with boundary disputes and can advise you on how to avoid them or, when that is not possible, how far you should go to preserve your boundaries.